 Software vulnerabilities include injection flaws, cross-site scripting flaws, broken access control and misconfigurations.

-Examples of physical weaknesses are broken locks that let unauthorised parties into a restricted part of your premises, and structural flaws in the building, such as a leaky pipe near a power outlet.
+Physical weaknesses include things such as are broken locks that let unauthorised parties into a restricted part of your premises, and structural flaws in the building, such as a leaky pipe near a power outlet.

-Other vulnerabilities include inherent human weaknesses, such as our susceptibility to phishing emails or the likelihood that we’ll misplace a sensitive file or send it to the wrong person.
+Other vulnerabilities include inherent human weaknesses, such as our susceptibility to phishing emails or the likelihood that we’ll misplace a sensitive file.

 - List of threats and vulnerabilities in ISO 27001